camunda/camunda-docs-static/get-started/content/bpmn20/deploy.md

 # Verify the Deployment with Cockpit

 Now use Cockpit to check if the process is successfully deployed.
 Go to [http://localhost:8080/camunda/app/cockpit](http://localhost:8080/camunda/app/cockpit).
 Log in with demo / demo.
-Your process *Loan Approval* is visible on the start screen.
+Your process *Loan Approval* is visible on the dashboard.

 {{< img src="../img/cockpit-loan-approval.png" >}}